peterhry/peterhrynkow.com/_drafts/component-api.md

 #### Array or object prop

-Using an `array` or `object` prop to manage composition is suitable for component libraries that prioritize consistency over customization.
+Using an `array` or `object` prop to manage composition is suitable for component libraries that prioritize consistency over flexibility.

 Here the component is saying "Just give me the data —I'll take care of the rendering".